Volunteer Teaching the Creative Arts in Ecuador

 As a volunteer on Projects Abroad’s Creative Arts project in Ecuador, you will help young people develop their talents and become more aware of the opportunities in the field of creative arts.
 Volunteers with a passion for creative and performing arts can get involved with teaching art, dance, drama, and music.
 Whether you are on a gap year, volunteer vacation, or career break, you will have an important role to play in the lives of Ecuador’s youth.

 Artistic expression is a universal language with dance and drama being just two variations.
-In the case of children, dance, drama and music can be used as a means of communicating their challenges as well as helping their personal development.
+In the case of teenagers, dance, drama and music can be used as a means of communicating their challenges as well as helping their personal development.

 Volunteering on the Creative Arts Project in Ecuador

 Depending on where your talents and interests lie, as a volunteer you can get involved and focus on one or all of the below areas.

 - Art – teaching the children and teenagers art including painting, drawing, and working with recycled materials.

 - Large murals – painting educational murals in classrooms in the schools and on outside walls of the town.

 - Dance – teaching the children and teenagers in the local community different dance techniques.